 documents and information relevant to the CEQA review processes.

-A link to the BLM website will be provided here when it is established.
+A link to the BLM project website can be accessed here.

 Description of Proposed Project